Improving sampling by modifying the effective diffusion

 \subsection{Effective dynamics}

-The central motivation for the choice of the analytical expression of the diffusion~\eqref{eq:optimal_diffusion_class} is that the associated effective dynamics on the latent space is governed by the optimal homogenized diffusion~$\rme^{\beta F}$ (when~$\alpha=1$).
-For well-chosen collective variables, effective dynamics are good approximations of the dynamics~$t\mapsto \xi(q_t)$ in the latent space~$\xi(\calQ)$~\cite{legoll_2010}.
+The central motivation for the choice of the analytical expression of the diffusion~\eqref{eq:optimal_diffusion_class} is that the associated effective dynamics in the latent space is governed by the optimal homogenized diffusion~$\rme^{\beta F}$ (when~$\alpha=1$).
+Let us recall that for well-chosen collective variables, effective dynamics are good approximations of the dynamics~$t\mapsto \xi(q_t)$ in the latent space~$\xi(\calQ)$ (see~\cite{legoll_2010}).
 In particular, whatever the map~$\xi$, their stationary probability measure is the image of the measure~$\pi$ by~$\xi$, denoted by~$\xi\star\pi(\rmd z)$ and defined by

-Let us recall the effective dynamics obtained for the standard overdamped Langevin dynamics~\eqref{eq:standard_overdamped_langevin}, which is derived in~\cite[Section~2.3]{legoll_2010}.
-Recall that, in our work, the collective variable~$\xi$ is a scalar-valued function. \begin{proposition} Let~$q_t$ solve~\eqref{eq:standard_overdamped_langevin}.
+The effective dynamics obtained for the standard overdamped Langevin dynamics~\eqref{eq:standard_overdamped_langevin} is recalled in the next proposition (see~\cite[Section~2.3]{legoll_2010} for the derivation; recall that, in our work, the collective variable~$\xi$ is a scalar-valued function). \begin{proposition} Let~$q_t$ solve~\eqref{eq:standard_overdamped_langevin}.
 Then the process~$t\mapsto\xi(q_t)$ satisfies

 The effective dynamics is defined by

 where